metabase/metabase/docs/users-guide/05-sharing-answers.md

 ### Arranging cards
 Each question on a dashboard is in its own card that you can move around or resize as you see fit; just click the edit icon that looks like a pencil in the top-right of the dashboard screen.

 Once you're in edit mode you'll see a grid appear.
-You move and resize the cards in the dashboard to your liking and they'll snap to the grid.
+You can move and resize the cards in the dashboard to your liking and they'll snap to the grid.

 ![Editing dashboard](images/dashboards/DashboardEdit.png)